joomla-framework/database/README.md

 ```
 ## Logging

-`Database\DatabaseDriver` implements the `Psr\Log\LoggerAwareInterface` so is ready for intergrating with a logging package that supports that standard.
+`Database\DatabaseDriver` implements the `Psr\Log\LoggerAwareInterface` so is ready for integrating with a logging package that supports that standard.

 Drivers log all errors with a log level of `LogLevel::ERROR`.